Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure

 The super-exchange terms in Eq. (\ref{Hamiltonian_tJ}) can be decomposed by the following intra- and inter- layer bonding and pairing order parameters,

 which are assumed to be site-independent.
-The three pairing order parameters are marked in the inset of Fig.~{\ref{fig:0TPhase}}.
+The five pairing order parameters are marked in the inset of Fig.~{\ref{fig:0TPhase}}.

-The ground-state phase diagram with respect to the filling $x$ and $J_\perp/J_\parallel$ is shown in Fig.~\ref{fig:0TPhase}(a).
-Here we have set $J_\parallel=0.4t$, and other $J_\parallel$ will yield qualitatively similar result.
+The ground-state phase diagram with respect to the filling $x$ and $J_\perp/J_\parallel$ is shown in Fig.~\ref{fig:0TPhase} ($a$).
 As $J_\perp$ should be larger than $J_\parallel$, we have set $J_\perp/J_\parallel\in(1,2)$ in the phase diagram.
-Three different phases exist in Fig.~\ref{fig:0TPhase}(a).
+Three different phases exist in Fig.~\ref{fig:0TPhase} ($a$).
 The lower right region (defined as region III) wherein the filling is relatively high and $J_\perp/J_\parallel$ is relatively small is occupied by the $d$-wave pairing.
-This region can be continuously connected to the low hole-doped case for the single-layered $t$-$J$ model\cite{kotliar1988} representing the cuprates.
-The upper left region wherein the filling is relatively low and $J_\perp/J_\parallel$ is relatively large (defined as region I) is occupied by the $s$-wave pairing.
+This region can be continuously connected to the low hole-doped single-layered $t$-$J$ model representing cuprates.
+The upper left region wherein the filling is relatively low and $J_\perp/J_\parallel$ is relatively large (defined as region I) shows the $s$-wave pairing.
 This region is relevant to LNO, wherein $J_{\perp}/J_{\parallel}\approx1.75$ (red dashed line), see the estimation below.
-A variant of the bilayer Hubbard model augmented by a strong inter-layer super-exchange reaching the order of Hubbard $U$ has been simulated by quantum Monte-Carlo simulation free of the sign problem, which also shows the extended $s$-wave pairing \cite{MaTX2022}.
-It is interesting to note that the narrow region (defined as region II) sitting in between region I and III is occupied by the TRSB $s+id$-wave pairing.
+Note that a variant of the bilayer Hubbard model has been simulated by the sign-free quantum Monte-Carlo approach, also showing the extended $s$-wave pairing \cite{MaTX2022}.
+Remarkably, a narrow region (defined as region II) sitting in between region I and III is occupied by the $s+id$-wave pairing.